Skip to main content

 • Every QUIC frame for HTTP/3, including PRIORITY_UPDATE and STREAM frames.

-• Server response framing, server settings, connection-level windowing.
+• Server response framing, server settings, and connection-level windowing.

-For HTTP/2 fingerprint checks specifically: SETTINGS values, settings order, the first PRIORITY frame on a request stream, header order in HEADERS frames.
-All in plain bytes.
+For HTTP/2 fingerprint checks specifically: SETTINGS values, settings order, the first PRIORITY frame on a request stream, and header order in HEADERS frames, all in plain bytes.

 Step 1: Dump TLS keys from your code

-Use WithKeyLogFile to write the SSLKEYLOGFILE format Wireshark wants.
+WithKeyLogFile writes secrets in the SSLKEYLOGFILE format Wireshark expects.

 package main